mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-10-data-integrity.md

 data integrity, including all the ACID properties (atomicity, consistency, isolation and durability).

-Modern software development is missing a modern equivalent of TPM systems that the mainframes have.
+Modern software development is missing a modern equivalent of those mainframe TPM systems.
 We need a platform where it is possible to write services that call other services in the context of a transaction, while still keeping the ability to deploy each service separately.
-It could be built on top REST or serverless technology, but the performance penalty may be too much.
+It could be built on top REST or serverless technology, but the performance penalty may be too high.

 Imagine how much easier it would be to develop applications when you can rely on data integrity.

 ***